schellenberg/computerscience30/_sources/intro/cs20review.rst

     Review programming control structures learned in CS20, translating them from Python into JavaScript.
 CodingBat practice problems.

+.. note:: To students: You can (and will) find a lot of outdated JavaScript tutorials on the web.
+Because JavaScript tries really hard to "work" no matter what, there are many things that work, but are not best practice.
+The biggest thing you need to keep in mind is that we won't ever use the ``var`` keyword (use ``let`` instead).
+When looking for a tutorial/help, you might find it useful to include the word ``es6`` in your search (chances are better that you'll get to a modern tutorial).

 Variables and Data Types
 ------------------------